 Most of our members at Middletown Fire Company #1 have entered the company with no previous fire or EMS experience.
 Middletown Fire Company #1 firefighters pride themselves on a strong foundation of training that begins on the first day.
 While formal training to ride is eventually required, new members are able to ride in a limited capacity after receiving basic in-house training.
 Middletown Fire Company pays for 100% of the cost of training!

-If any of this at all interests you and you are over the age of 14, please email Captain Chris McGough at [email protected] to setup a time to meet with our membership committee.
-Membership meets at 7:00 PM on the first Tuesday of every month to accept applications, conduct interviews and move you on to membership in the company.
-Stop on by and we will be more than happy to explain what we’re all about!
+If any of this at all interests you and you are over the age of 14, please stop by any Tuesday at 7:00 pm.
+Membership meets at 7:00 PM on the first Tuesday of every month to accept applications, conduct interviews, and move you on to membership in the company.
+Stop by and we will be more than happy to explain what we’re all about!